Pilots report close encounters with UFO over Arizona: 'Something just passed over us'

 "We have a close working relationship with a number of other agencies and safely handle military aircraft and civilian aircraft of all types in that area every day, including high-altitude weather balloons," the spokesperson told ABC News in an email Wednesday.

-"He said the only thing that was different about this was that it was just so bright," Tracey told ABC News in a phone interview Wednesday.
+"He said the only thing that was different about this was that it was just so bright," Tracey said in a phone interview Wednesday.
 "The glare was so intense, they couldn't make it out."

 Tracey said the captain described the sighting as "rather uneventful," but he notified air traffic control because he was concerned the object could hit other aircraft.